lammps/lammps/doc/src/Howto_lammps_gui.rst

 Charts Window
 -------------

-By default, when starting a run, a *Charts* window will open that displays a plot of thermodynamic output of the LAMMPS calculation as shown below.
+By default, when starting a run, a *Charts* window opens that displays a plot of thermodynamic output of the LAMMPS calculation as shown below.

 .. image:: JPG/lammps-gui-chart.png
    :align: center